William Wolk: Work

-William Wolk is a Realist painter.
+William Wolk was a Realist painter.
 His subject matter focuses on the figure, portraiture, still life, animals and landscape.
 His subject selection continually grows.
 As an example, paintings of the American flag appeared in his repertoire of still-life paintings in 2006 and are portrayed as a serious interior study of a visually complicated subject.

 On November 6, 2007, Wolk was honored in the Oval Office for his post 9/11 portrait of president G.W.
 Bush.
 The portrait was inducted into the presidential collection.